thesupershan/mbed-os/UNITTESTS/README.md

 mbed test --unittests --new <FILEPATH>
 ```

-E.g. `mbed test --unittests --new rtos/Semaphore.cpp`
+For example, `mbed test --unittests --new rtos/Semaphore.cpp`

 The generator script only creates the files required for a unit test.
-It does not write unit tests automatically nor does it handle source dependencies.
+It does not write unit tests automatically, nor does it handle source dependencies.

 #### Create files manually

-For example to create a unit test for `rtos/Semaphore.cpp`:
+For example, to create a unit test for `rtos/Semaphore.cpp`:

 1. Create a directory for unit test files in `UNITTESTS/rtos/Semaphore`.
 2. Create a test definition file `UNITTESTS/rtos/Semaphore/unittest.cmake` with the following content:

 ```
 set(TEST_SUITE_NAME "rtos_Semaphore")